 How to Make Cream of Broccoli Soup

-- Blend the cashews.
-Add the cashews into a high-speed blender and blend until smooth.
+- Prepare the cashew cream.
+Add all the “cashew cream” ingredients into a high-speed blender and blend on high until smooth.
 Leave half of the cashews cream in the blender and set the other half aside (for serving).

 - Blend.
-When the broccoli is done cooking, add it to the blender together with the parsley, nutritional yeast, lemon juice, and salt.
-Blend on high until completely smooth.
-I highly recommend using a high-speed blender here because parsley can be tough and stringy.
+Transfer the broccoli with the aromatics and vegetable broth into the blender with the cashew cream.
+Add the parsley, nutritional yeast, lemon juice, and salt and blend until completely smooth.
+I highly recommend using a high-speed blender because parsley can be tough and stringy.
 A standard or an immersion blender might work, but the results won’t be quite as smooth.

 How To Serve Cream of Broccoli Soup

-Another garnish is the cashew cream.
-To get the design pictured here, you need to pipe out dots of the cashew cream in a circle or a spiral form, slightly spaced apart.
+To garnish the soup, add a few spoonfuls of the set aside cashew cream and swirl into the soup.
+To get the design pictured here, pipe out dots of the cashew cream in a circle or a spiral form, slightly spaced apart.
 Then use a skewer and drag it through all the dots in one motion.
 You can find a video tutorial above.

 How to Store and Reheat Broccoli Soup